Sacramento Nursing Home Abuse Lawyer

 - Emotional abuse can lead to depression, fear or anxiety.
-A common form of emotional abuse in nursing homes is false imprisonment, in which the nursing home staff doesn’t allow a resident to leave a certain area.
+A common form of emotional abuse in nursing homes is false imprisonment.
+In this case, the nursing home staff doesn’t allow a resident to leave a certain area.

 - Sexual abuse in a nursing home setting is not as common, but it can occur.
 It often occurs in conjunction with emotional or physical abuse.

 - Financial abuse occurs when a person steals a nursing home resident’s personal property or financial information.
-Staff or other parties may also take advantage of a resident’s emotions or mental status and force them to amend wills or deeds.
+Staff members or other parties may also take advantage of a nursing home resident’s emotions or mental status and force them to amend wills or deeds.